List of municipalities in Thailand: Largest cities by urban population

-The following table lists the ten largest cities in Thailand by urban population, based on Department of Local Administration (DLA) figures.
-These figures represent the current size of each city, accounting for areal and population growth subsequent to each city's original city municipality designation.
+The following table lists the 10 largest cities in Thailand by urban population, based on Department of Local Administration (DLA) figures.
+These figures represent the current size of each city, accounting for area and population growth subsequent to each city's original city municipality designation.

 Bangkok and Chiang Mai are the only cities covering multiple districts (known as Khet for Bangkok and Amphoe for the provinces), and the only two cities with a population of over one million.
 Although Pattaya is a "self-governing district" (located inside, but not part of Bang Lamung district), it has grown into all neighboring sub-districts and accounts for the largest population percentage, making it de facto a part of the "Pattaya-Bang Lamung-Jomtien" area.
 Chiang Mai is the only provincial city whose city boundaries (เขตเมือง) cover districts adjacent to the Amphoe Mueang district (Capital district).